-No matter how you sustained your spinal cord injury, the attorneys here at Stephens Law Firm, PLLC, would love to help you fight for the compensation you deserve.
-To set up a free consultation at our Fort Worth law offices, just give us a call or contact us online today.
+No matter how you sustained your spinal cord injury, Jason Stephens at Stephens Law Firm, PLLC, would love to help you fight for the compensation you deserve.
+To set up a free consultation, just give Jason a call or contact him online today.

 Statute of Limitations for Texas Spinal Cord Lawsuits

-At the Stephens Law Firm, PLLC, we generally advise Texans to begin the process of pursuing compensation as quickly as possible after they sustain an injury.
-We do so because we understand that the earlier a case is started, the easier it is to contact witnesses and gather documentary evidence.
+Stephens Law Firm, PLLC, founder Jason Stephens generally advises Texans to begin the process of pursuing compensation as quickly as possible after they sustain an injury.
+He does so because he understands that the earlier a case is started, the easier it is to contact witnesses and gather documentary evidence.

-Of course, we also understand that it is not always possible to file suit in the immediate aftermath of a spinal cord injury.
-We know that many people need weeks or months to recover before they can even begin to think about claiming compensation.
+Of course, he also understands that it is not always possible to file suit in the immediate aftermath of a spinal cord injury.
+He knows that many people need weeks or months to recover before they can even begin to think about claiming compensation.

 Fortunately, in the state of Texas, most people who suffer spinal cord injuries can wait for up to two years to begin the legal process, if necessary.
 That’s because section 16.003 of the Texas Civil Practice and Remedies Code sets the statute of limitations for personal injury lawsuits in the Lone Star State at two years.